Board of Directors

 Retired program coordinator for the College of Southern Idaho's Blaine County campus, Joan Davies has been the tie that binds education to community for over two decades.
 From her home in Old Hailey, where she and her husband John Davies lived for 40 years and raised three sons, Joan has worked exhaustively to change the picture of post secondary education in the Wood River Valley.
 For Joan, who remains deeply involved in many aspects of her community, from emergency services to chambers of commerce, getting immersed is just part of being fully engaged in life.

 Trailing sheep is a familiar activity to Dominique Etcheverry, who grew up on a second-generation sheep ranch in southcentral and southeastern Idaho.
-Dominique studied graphic design and anthropology at the University of Notre Dame and, after graduation, worked in Colorado for over five years as a graphic designer.
-She returned to Idaho in 2006 and has been a freelance graphic designer since, enjoying the opportunity to do design work within the sheep industry.
-Dominique was on the National Wool Council for two years while living in Colorado and is still involved with her family's ranch.
-She is passionate about her Basque heritage and the American sheep industry and is proud to be a part of this event that helps preserve, celebrate and educate.
+Dominique graduated from the University of Notre Dame with a degree in graphic design and anthropology.
+She has had her own graphic design business since 2006, and in 2017 also started an energy healing practice—All Is Well Boise.
+Dominique was on the National Wool Council for two years and is still involved with her family's ranch.
+She is passionate about her Basque heritage and the American sheep industry, and is proud to be a part of this event that helps preserve, celebrate and educate.

 Cory is a fifth generation rancher, following in the footsteps of his grandfather John Peavey, and father Tom Peavey.
 Cory remembers the early days of the trailing when his family would pull him out of class from Wood River Middle School to walk the sheep through town.
 In the Nineties, the sheep still outnumbered the spectators.